NuNetwork/documentation/_kb/liquidity-tiers.md

 ### Tier 6

-This liquidity takes the form of custodial grants for sell side and currency burning for buy side (presuming a currency burning motion is passed and implemented as appears likely).
+This liquidity takes the form of custodial grants for sell side and currency burning for buy side (presuming a currency burning motion is passed and implemented).
 It takes a week or more to bring to market but has zero maintenance costs.